Vdesnoux/Solex_ser_recon/README.md

 Graphical user interface: launch SHG_MAIN (by double clicking under Windows).
 A Windows Desktop shortcut can also be created.
 In the Python GUI window, enter the name of the SER file(s) to be processed.
 Batch processing is possible but will halt if a file is unsuitable.

 Command line interface: python SHG_MAIN.py your_ser_file1.SER [your_ser_file2.SER ... if batch processing]
+Command line options:
+	'd' : display all images
+	'c' : only the CLAHE image is saved
+	'f' : all FITS files are saved
+	'p' : save protuberance image

 Check the "Show graphics" box for a live reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.